souvikhaldar/souvikhaldar.info/content/programming/restful_go.md

 }
 ```

 You can checkout the entire code in this [repository](https://github.com/souvikhaldar/golang-API-guide).

 Now try the endpoints on `Postman` or `curl`.
 **Link to [API documentation](https://documenter.getpostman.com/view/1921454/SVYrsdwf) is here.**

-Now let's peek into the database once to see/cross-check how our data is stored.
+You can peek into the database once to see/cross-check how our data is stored which is the horse's mouth!
 * `psql -U postgres -d guide` on the terminal.
 * `select * from customer` to see all the data that we've posted via our API.

 # Conclusion
+So, in just 130 lines of code we are created a fully functioning RESTful API performing all four of the CRUD operations in the most dominating language of this segment! **kudos!**
-So our simple RESTful HTTP API built in pure Go is ready to serve requests!
-As further steps of deployment, you can write a simple [Ansible](https://www.ansible.com/) script and a corresponding [unit file](https://fedoramagazine.org/systemd-getting-a-grip-on-units/) which will keep your webserver running running and make `systemd` take away all the pain of maintainence!
-Welcome, to the world of Go, hope this article got you started and now you keep **GOing**.
+As further steps of deployment, you can write a simple [Ansible](https://www.ansible.com/) script and a corresponding [unit file](https://fedoramagazine.org/systemd-getting-a-grip-on-units/) which will keep your webserver running running and make `systemd` take away all the pain of maintenance!
+You can have a look at [this](https://github.com/souvikhaldar/online-store) repository where I've implemented an online store and deployed it to cloud using ansible and an unit file.
+Welcome, to the world of Go, hope this article got you started and now you can keep **GOing**.